sumanjs/suman/examples/01-getting-started.md

 The biggest advantage of using the runner with a single test file is that the runner can suppress your console.log/debugging output, because using the runner will run your test suite in a child_process.

+Here is a simple test file you can use to try Suman out, put the code in any .js file and run it with one of the above commands.